ARM-software/vscode-device-manager/README.md

 This extension allows you to manage device connections for Arm Cortex-M based microcontrollers, development boards and debug probes.

-**This repository is used solely for tracking feedback.
-It contains no source code for the extension itself.**

 To submit feedback, please [create an issue](https://github.com/ARM-software/vscode-device-manager/issues/new/choose).

 ## Install